MatthewRasa/tcnj-acm-knowledge-base/README.md

 ### September 30 - Guest Speaker: Daniel Domen
 *TCNJ Alumni, Adjunct CS Faculty, and Software Engineer at Ericsson*

-Professor Domen will be speaking about his experiences in industry, what he did wrong and right, and how learning in the classroom id different from learning in industry.
+Professor Domen will be speaking about his experiences in industry, what he did wrong and right, and how learning in the classroom is different from learning in industry.

 ## Contributions